hanlulong/excelclean/README.md

 # excelclean
-A Stata module that efficiently cleans and integrates excel files into Stata dta format
+A Stata module that extends the defualt `import excel` command adding support on batch processing of excel files.

 ## Features